COLUMBUS IRS TAX AUDIT?

 How far back can the IRS go to audit my return?

-Typically, the IRS goes back up to 2 years worth of tax returns in an audit.
-If the audit uncovers major errors or discrepancies, the duration may increase to 3 to 6 years, although the IRS does not go any further back
+The IRS reviews up to 2 years worth of tax returns in a typical audit.
+If the audit uncovers major errors or discrepancies, the scope of investigation may increase to 3 or more years.
+The IRS does not look back past 6 years.

-What Are My Rights if I Get Audited?
+What Are My Rights During an IRS Audit?

 As stated on the IRS website, you have the following rights if you get audited: